 Although as you age your bones can become more brittle and fragile, that is not the same with teeth.
 Teeth tend to remain strong.
 However, there are several factors that come into play that can wear down, decay, or otherwise damage your teeth and gums as you age.
-Some of these factors include habits such as bruxing (the chronic grinding and clenching of your teeth); high sugar diet which causes decay and can lead to gingivitis and periodontal disease; a misaligned bite, and more.
+Some of these factors include habits such as bruxing (the chronic grinding and clenching of your teeth); a high sugar diet which causes decay and can lead to gingivitis and periodontal disease; a misaligned bite, and more.
 In the first installment of Aging Teeth, we discussed mechanical wear, structural wear, and erosion, but there are other ways your teeth change as you age.
 Find out what they are in Aging Teeth: Part 2.

 Tooth Stains